1. Lord Wellesley became Governor-General of India in ___________.

 Explanation: His policies transformed the Company into an imperial power.

-92. Wellesley’s policies were later considered a forerunner to:
+92. Wellesley’s policies were later considered a forerunner to___________.

 A) Doctrine of Lapse (Dalhousie)